-To achieve this vision, The University of North Carolina Charlotte (UNC Charlotte) has issued these guidelines to be a required part of the contract for all campus design, construction projects, and renovations.
+To achieve this vision, The University of North Carolina Charlotte (UNC Charlotte) has issued these guidelines to be a required part of the contract for all campus design and construction projects.

 Throughout the design and construction, various UNC Charlotte departments will review the BIM/VDC, Project Metadata and associated documentation for verification, accuracy and delivery.
 These departments and their involvement are as follows: